For many years now, I have practised at zen.

 For the sake of not appropriating any cultural elements of how the Japanese practice zen or the Chinese practice chán, I continue to only relate to “zen” as a practice concerned with meditation (dhyāna) (zazen) intended to cultivate concentration, awareness, and balance in ourselves.

-Nevertheless, I will try to actively acknowledge that most of the insights and wisdom – that I learn from still and plan to share here – exist through the labors and knowledge of living or remembered teachers, yogis, monks and nuns throughout the continent known as Asia.
+Nevertheless, I will try to actively acknowledge that most of the insights and wisdom – that I learn from still and plan to share here – exist through the labours and knowledge of living or remembered teachers, yogis, monks and nuns throughout the continent known as Asia.

 My intention in sharing my spirituality of zen is not to claim any idea or truth as my own, but only to share freely insights and wisdom in hopes of helping ease the suffering of any curious to read these words.